apache/mesos/docs/monitoring.md

 </tr>
 </table>

-#### Slaves
+#### Agents

-The following metrics provide information about slave events, slave counts, and slave states.
-A low number of active slaves may indicate that slaves are unhealthy or that they are not able to connect to the elected master.
+The following metrics provide information about agent events, agent counts, and agent states.
+A low number of active agents may indicate that agents are unhealthy or that they are not able to connect to the elected master.

 <table class="table table-striped">